Saving Throw

 • DEX: flow state, reflex, finesse

-• CTRL: concentration, presence, mental resilience
+• WIL: concentration, presence, mental resilience

 1. Player declares action with potential for meaningful failure.